 “Watch where you’re going, bitch!”
-A cabbie yells at me with a thick New York accent.
-I repaid his warm gesture with a more than enthusiastic gesture of my own.
-A stiff middle finger his way earned me several honks and a Starbucks cup thrown at my head.
+A cabbie yells over to me with a thick New Yorkian accent.
+I repay his warm gesture with a more than enthusiastic gesture of my own.
+A stiff middle finger his way earns me several honks and a Starbucks cup thrown at my head.

-“Asshole!”
-I crossed the road with the phone still between my shoulder and my ear as I loosened the noose—Fine, tie— around my neck.
+I cross the street with the phone still between my shoulder and my ear as I fumble with the tie around my neck, ready to whip off the damn thing and just fall into bed already.

 “—and I need you to pick up your dress at the store.
 Dylan?
 Dylan...
 Dylan!
 Are you even listening to me?!”